Raheem-ai/patch/ShiftDesignDoc.md

     id: string,
     allowedUsers: string[],

-    // how long a chat should live for
+    // start/end time for chat to exist
     timeConstraints: TimeConstraints,
     // how long the data for a chat should be stored (read retrievable) dataRetentionWindowInMins?: number,